 The worst part about it all was that I had no idea that burnout was swiftly on its way.

-I crashed and burned, got ill and temporarily lost my drive, ambition and self-compassion.
+I crashed and burned, got ill, and lost my drive, ambition, and self-compassion.
 Instead, my stress levels rose and anxiety took over.

 If you’ve ever experienced it, you know exactly what I mean.

 It took me about a week to come out of it, but what I learned when I did was so incredibly important.

 How do you know if you have burnout?